 The Victoria's Secret fashion show was created to sell the idea of creating this fantasy of angelical beautiful women walking down the runway with lingerie.
 It is a show that really aimed to target male viewers as the customers were primarily women.
 But it is 2024 and we can build up on top of the fantasy of angelical women with a bow for the sake of pleasuring male viewers.
 There is an opportunity to show the personality, skills, identities, joy, and complexity of these hardworking models on these runways.

-We saw on the runway women who own businesses, women who act, women who sing, women who influence, and women with diverse professional backgrounds who were obstructed by the feathers hanging on their back to be another VS angel for another year.
+We saw on the runway women who own businesses, women who act, women who sing, women who influence, and women with diverse professional backgrounds who were obstructed by the feathers hanging on their back to be another Victoria's Secret angel for another year.

 If Victoria's Secret wants to adapt to the lingerie business of the mid-2020s, they need to do so much more than diversify their model cast.
 They need to dig deeper into what are their true values in today's world, and what they can do to give women what they want and need through lingerie.
 They don't need fetishizing wings that won't make them fly, they need a space to use their voice and a path to walk forward as we continue to celebrate all kinds of beauties.